 In order to be able to pursue insolvency-related claims in Norway, one possibility might be to structure (or restructure?) the claim as a regular civil claim not based on insolvency rules.
 This is obviously not always possible, but in some cases, it is our experience that insolvency-related claims might also be based on regular civil rules.
 If it might be necessary to pursue an insolvency-related claim in Norway, either by enforcing a judgment in assets in Norway or by initiating proceedings in Norway, it must be thoroughly considered what the basis for the claim is prior to initiating proceedings.

 For instance, it could perhaps have been possible for the bankruptcy estate of Emerald Biodiesel Neubrandenburg GmbH, as mentioned above, to have structured its claim against the CEO as a claim based on tort (delict), and not on insolvency rules, and if so the judgment could have been enforced in Norway.

 The agreement ensures the mutual recognition and enforcement of judgments in civil matters, thereby securing one part of the future relationship between Norway and the UK.

-There has been adopted changes to the Norwegian Bankruptcy Act related to international insolvency, but it has not yet been decided when the changes will come into effect.
+There has been adopted changes to the Norwegian Bankruptcy Act related to international insolvency, that will come into effect from 1 July 2021.
 One of the changes is that certain foreign bankruptcy proceedings will have effect also in Norway, inter alia depended on reciprocal protection.
 This will make it easier to pursue some insolvency-related claims after the changes have come into effect, either by enforcing foreign judgments or by initiating Norwegian proceedings.
-For the bankruptcies outside the scope of the changes, and for all claims until the changes have come into effect, the current situation will still apply.
+For the bankruptcies outside the scope of the changes, and for all claims related to bankruptcies from before the changes have come into effect, the current situation will still apply.